 The Nominating and Corporate Governance Committee reviews and recommends to the Board potential nominees for election to the Board.
 In reviewing potential nominees, the Nominating and Corporate Governance Committee considers the qualifications of each potential nominee in light of the Board's existing and desired mix of experience and expertise.
 Specifically, the Nominating and Corporate Governance Committee considers each potential nominee's personal and professional ethics, integrity, values, experience, interest in the Company, and commitment to the representation of the long-term interests of the stockholders.
-The Nominating and Corporate Governance Committee also considers each potential nominee's contribution to the Board's diversity of talents, skills, backgrounds, including with respect to age, gender, national origin, sexual orientation and identification, race, ethnicity and culture, and expertise.
+As described more fully below under "- Board Diversity, Skills and Expertise", the Nominating and Corporate Governance Committee also considers each potential nominee's contribution to the Board's diversity of talents, skills, backgrounds, including with respect to age, gender, national origin, sexual orientation and identification, race, ethnicity and culture, and expertise.
 Additionally, the Nominating and Corporate Governance Committee considers whether a nominee will be able to dedicate sufficient time to, and focus on, his or her duties as a member of the Board.
 The Board membership criteria are set forth in our Corporate Governance Guidelines, a copy of which is available on our website at www.ultragenyx.com in the "Corporate Governance" subsection of the "Investors" tab.

 After reviewing the qualifications of potential Board candidates, the Nominating and Corporate Governance Committee presents its recommendations to the Board, which selects the final director nominees.
-Upon the recommendation of the Nominating and Corporate Governance Committee, the Board nominated Dr. Ekman and Messrs.
-Aliski and Fust for election as Class III directors.
 We did not pay any fees to any third party to identify or assist in identifying or evaluating nominees for the Annual Meeting.

 The Nominating and Corporate Governance Committee considers stockholder-recommended director nominees using the same criteria set forth above.
-Stockholders who wish to recommend a potential nominee to the Nominating and Corporate Governance Committee for consideration for election at a future annual meeting of stockholders must provide the Nominating and Corporate Governance Committee with the same information that would be required to nominate a director candidate in accordance with the process and within the time periods for nominating director candidates set forth on page 53 under the caption "Stockholder Proposals."
+Stockholders who wish to recommend a potential nominee to the Nominating and Corporate Governance Committee for consideration for election at a future annual meeting of stockholders must provide the Nominating and Corporate Governance Committee with the same information that would be required to nominate a director candidate in accordance with the process and within the time periods for nominating director candidates set forth on page 54 under the caption "Stockholder Proposals."